rajesh-ranjan-git/Shopify/README.md

    ```bash
    npm run dev
    ```
-7. The backend for Shopify should now be running at http://localhost:5000
+7. The backend for Shopprixity should now be running at http://localhost:5000
-8. The client for Shopify should now be running at http://localhost:5173
+8. The client for Shopprixity should now be running at http://localhost:5173

 ## Usage Instructions